-- Acknowledgement of Country - can be made by someone (Aboriginal and non-Aboriginal) who is not a Traditional Owner of the country or land upon which the statement is made.
+- Acknowledgement of Country - can be made by someone (Aboriginal and non-Aboriginal) who is not a Traditional Custodian of the country or land upon which the statement is made.
 It is a statement of recognition.

 Welcome to Country

 The Welcome to Country is also known as a 'Traditional Welcome'.
-It enables Traditional Owners to give their blessing to an event and welcome people to their land.
+It enables Traditional Custodians to give their blessing to an event and welcome people to their land.
 Only a representative for the traditional clan of the location at which the function is being held can provide a Welcome to Country.
 This person is usually an Elder.